b3-soft-org/amp/README.md

 # amp
-A small tool that reads data from standard input (stdin) and writes it to various output streams.
+A tool that reads data from standard input (stdin) and writes to various output streams.

-*Finally!
-The new version is out!*
+## Finally!

+I herewith proudly announce version 1.0 of `amp`!

+Major and minor bugs have been fixed, new features have been implemented and the code has been totally revised.

+If you're still using the old version of `amp` (prior to 1.0), please download and compile the latest version.

 ## How to compile